The Smithsonian Institution Fellowship Program

 - The extent to which the Smithsonian, through its staff members and resources, can contribute to the proposed research

-Notification of decisions will be made on April 15th
+Notification of decisions will be made no later than April 15th

 Applicants who wish to conduct research using live animals must submit their proposals for review by one of the Institutional Animal Care and Use Committees (IACUC).
 Review for animal welfare concerns and approval of procedures by one of these committees must occur before a fellowship can begin.

-If you have any questions please contact the Office of Fellowships and Internships at 202-633-7070 or send an email to firstname.lastname@example.org.
+Contact the Office of Fellowships and Internships at 202-633-7070 or send an email to email@example.com.Back to Fellowship Opportunities